 The Tiguan is available in eight trim levels: S, S with Sunroof, SE, SE with Sunroof and Navigation, SE with Appearance, SEL, SEL with Premium Navigation and SEL with Premium Navigation and Dynaudio.

-The entry-level Tiguan S comes standard with an eight-speaker sound system, Bluetooth connectivity, 16-inch alloy wheels, a trip computer, cloth seats, cruise control and trailer hitch prep.
+The entry-level Tiguan S comes standard with an eight-speaker sound system, Bluetooth connectivity, a rearview camera, roof rails, SiriusXM Satellite Radio, an eight-inch touch screen, 16-inch alloy wheels, a trip computer, cloth seats, cruise control and trailer hitch prep.
 An electronic parking brake, hill-hold control, a leather-wrapped multi-function steering wheel and a leather shift knob are also included.

 Somewhat predictably, the Tiguan S with Sunroof adds a tilt/sliding panoramic sunroof in addition to tinted windows.

-The Tiguan SE with Sunroof and Navigation surprises no one by offering a navigation system with a five-inch display in addition to a tilt/sliding panoramic sunroof in addition to the Tiguan SE's features.
+The Tiguan SE with Sunroof and Navigation surprises no one by offering a navigation system in addition to a tilt/sliding panoramic sunroof in addition to the Tiguan SE's features.

-The Tiguan SE with Appearance gains keyless entry and start and a rear-view camera.
+The Tiguan SE with Appearance gains keyless entry and start, a panoramic sunroof and a rear-view camera.

 The Tiguan SEL adds 19-inch "Savanna" wheels, a sport suspension, leather upholstery, silver-metallic interior trim, a fully power-adjustable passenger's seat, automatic climate control, keyless entry with push button start, bi-xenon headlights with low-beam assist along with the aforementioned panoramic sunroof and navigation system.

-The Tiguan SEL with Premium Navigation brings a 6.5-inch screen, an integrated 30GB hard drive and voice control.
+The Tiguan SEL with Premium Navigation brings an integrated 30GB hard drive and voice control.

 Finally, the Tiguan SEL with Dynaudio adds a 300-watt Dynaudio premium sound system.